 Interested in singing in the choir?

-We are looking for additional female singers to join the choir, support these amazing women, and be a part of this special performance!
+We are looking for additional female singers to join the choir, support our fellows, and be a part of this special performance!

 The time commitment would be two rehearsals, a dress, and the concert: